-Do you believe you are a living, breathing priceless work of art, uniquely made by God for a particular time and purpose?
-If you have doubts and struggle knowing who you are in Christ, I encourage you to closely study your identity in Christ with great passion and determination.
+Do you believe you are a living, breathing, priceless work of art, uniquely made by God for a particular time and purpose?
+If you have doubts and struggle to know who you are in Christ, I encourage you to closely study your identity in Christ with great passion and determination.

 Who We Are in Christ

 Understanding who we are in Christ is a game-changer.
-I hope these words have inspired you to dig deeper, ask yourself, who am I in Christ and grow closer to God.
+May these words inspire you to dig deeper, ask yourself, who am I in Christ, and grow closer to God.

-Along with the Bible, another book that explores, Who am I in Christ is Mere Christianity by C.S.
+Along with the Bible, another book exploring, Who am I in Christ, is Mere Christianity by C.S.
 Lewis.